hhangular/hhangular/projects/pdfjs/README.md

 }
 ```

-If you import and configure in SharedModule, don't forget to export it
+The best way is use SharedModule and export PdfjsModule.
+Like this you have just to import SharedModule in others modules.

 ```typescript
 @NgModule({